hypercore-protocol/cli/README.md

 Daemon Commands:

-  hyp daemon status - Check the status of the hyperspace daemon. hyp daemon stop - Stop the hyperspace daemon if active.
+  hyp daemon status - Check the status of the hyperspace daemon. hyp daemon stop - Stop the hyperspace and mirroring daemons if active.

 Aliases: